HertogeSimon/CTF-Monitoring/README.md

 # CTF Monitoring

-An all-in-one monitoring system made for Capture The Flag competitions, including a dashboard, live attack/attempt visualisation, and a wall of sheep.
+An all-in-one monitoring system made specifically for Capture The Flag competitions.
+Includes a dashboard, live attack/attempt visualisation, a Wall of Sheep and some minimal CTFd integration.

 ![](preview.png)